 Cenote Saamal is almost exactly two hours west of the Cancun hotel zone.
 It is just a couple miles beyond the town of Valladolid Mexico, but not quite to Chichen Itza.
 Valladolid is a great place to stop on your way to the most famous Cancun ruins.
 Adding in Cenote Saamal wouldn’t take you out of the way at all.

-Cost of Cenote Saamal
+Cenote Saamal Price

-Like most cenotes the entrance fee to Cenote Saamal was very reasonable.
+Like most cenotes the entrance fee was very reasonable.
 It only cost 80 pesos (about $4.25).
 If you want to eat at the buffet it only cost 170 pesos (about $9.00).
 The food is supposed to be regional dishes that I don’t dare to spell mixed with some more common foods associated with Mexico.

 As you can see Cenote Saamal is an open air cenote featuring tall rock walls and vines reaching into the water.
 There are wooden platforms of stairs that felt safer than some of the slick stone stairs at other cenotes.